-(Note 1) From the viewpoint of preventing sudden price fluctuations, such as those caused by erroneous orders, trading is temporarily halted when an order bringing an difference at the time of settlement for futures trading, payment/receipt of options premium and margins, etc.) to other transaction participants.
+Note 1: From the viewpoint of preventing sudden price fluctuations, such as those caused by erroneous orders, trading is temporarily halted when an order bringing an execution outside of a set price range based on the last reference price is placed.
+This is called the Immediately Executable Price Range Rule.